raphlinus/raphlinus.github.io/_posts/2021-04-22-slow-shader.md

 ---
 layout: post
 title:  "The case of the curiously slow shader"
-date:   2021-04-22 07:53:42 -0700
+date:   2021-04-28 07:53:42 -0700
 categories: [gpu]
 ---
-These, days a significant amount of my time and energy is getting [piet-gpu], a compute-focused 2D rendering engine, to run well on mobile hardware.
+These days, a significant amount of my time and energy is getting [piet-gpu], a compute-focused 2D rendering engine, to run well on mobile hardware.
 Not too long ago, I got it running on Pixel 4, and breathlessly waited for the performance numbers, which turned out to be... disappointing.
 I was able to figure out why, but therein lies a story.

 To track this down, I had to dive pretty deep into the lower levels of GPU infrastructure, and learned a lot in the process.
-And I'll end with a look into the Vulkan memory model and why it can help with these performance portability concerns going forward.
+And I'll end with a look into the Vulkan memory model and why it could help with these performance portability concerns going forward.

 ## Initial results